Guadeloupe: France 'ready to discuss' autonomy for the island | DW | 27.11.2021

 Protesters in Martinique also threw projectiles at police and journalists on Thursday night.
 Government spokesperson Gabriel Attal announced "around 150 arrests following the ongoing situation in Guadeloupe and Martinique."

-A historic mistrust among Caribbean citizens of the French authorities harks back to the government's handling of a toxic pesticide health crisis.
+Historic mistrust of the French authorities among Caribbean citizens harks back to the government's handling of a toxic pesticide health crisis.
 The substance was banned in mainland France in 1990, but its use was allowed to continue on the banana plantations on the two islands for another three years.

 The vaccination rate in Guadeloupe is close to 50%, far from the 75% in mainland France.